raymondkeogh/doggystyle/README.md

 The site must be structured in a way in order to effectively achieve the clients main goal.
 Taking all the user stories into account it was decided that the main focuses of the site will be,

-1. Call to action – sales message with booking button.
+1. Call to action – sales message with 'book appointment' button.

 - As the site owner, I would like to offer a portal for clients to book appointments.